Michael Stipe: R.E.M.

+Wuxtry Records in Athens, where Stipe met guitarist Peter Buck.

-While attending the University of Georgia in Athens, Stipe frequented the Wuxtry record shop, where he met store clerk Peter Buck in 1980.
+While studying art at the University of Georgia in Athens, Stipe frequented the Wuxtry record shop, where he met store clerk Peter Buck in 1980.
 "He was a striking-looking guy and he also bought weird records, which not everyone in the store did," Buck recalled.
 The two became friends; they eventually decided to form a band and started writing music together, although at the time Stipe was also in a local group named Gangster.
 Buck and Stipe were soon joined by Bill Berry and Mike Mills, and named themselves R.E.M., a name Stipe selected at random from a dictionary.
 Stipe was the youngest member of the band.

 All four members of R.E.M. dropped out of school in 1980 to focus on the new band.
 Stipe was the last to do so.
 The band issued its debut single, "Radio Free Europe," on Hib-Tone; it was a college radio success.
 The band signed to I.R.S.
 Records for the release of the Chronic Town EP one year later.
 In 1983, R.E.M. released its debut album, Murmur, which was acclaimed by critics.
 Stipe's vocals and lyrics received particular attention from listeners.
 Murmur went on to win the Rolling Stone Critics Poll Album of the Year over Michael Jackson's Thriller.
 Their second album, Reckoning, followed in 1984.

 In 1985, R.E.M. traveled to England to record their third album, Fables of the Reconstruction, a difficult process that brought the band to the verge of a break up.
 After the album was released, relationships in the band remained tense.
 Gaining weight and acting eccentrically (such as by shaving his hair into a monk's tonsure), Stipe later identified himself as suffering from depression and exhaustion during this period, saying "I was well on my way to losing my mind."

 They toured in Canada and throughout Europe that year; Stipe had bleached his hair blond during this time.

 Bill Berry left R.E.M. in 1997, and the other members continued as a three-piece.
 R.E.M. disbanded amicably in 2011.
 Stipe confirmed in 2021 that they had no plans to reunite.